babyman/slug-lang/extras/Concurrency.md

 **Spawn registration:** `spawn { ... }` registers the child task with `currentNursery` (the nearest enclosing nursery), not with the immediate call frame or block scope.

+**Escaping task handles:** A task handle may be stored in values (lists/maps) and returned from functions.
+If a task handle escapes its nursery scope (for example, it is returned from an `async` nursery scope), it is guaranteed to be **settled** (completed, failed, or cancelled), because the nursery cannot exit until all its children settle.
+As a result, `await` on an escaped handle is always **idempotent** and will return immediately (or re-throw the stored error).

 ---

 ### `spawn`